-- Table 1: Slab pull and basal drag force calculations, with associated parameters, for the Pacific and Cocos plates.
-U is plate subduction velocity, $SS{plate}$ is subducting plate surface area, $V{slab}$ is the slab volume, $L{slab}$ is the length of the slab in the upper mantle, $W{slab}$ is the thickness of the slab, contributing to the difference in buoyancy due to slab age, $L{trench}$ is the length of subduction trench, $\eta{Ast}$ is the viscosity of the asthenosphere, $\Delta \rho$ is the density difference between the slab and surrounding mantle and $h{Lit}$ and $h{Ast}$ are the thickness of the lithosphere and asthenosphere. $W{slab}$ is the thickness of the slab, contributing to the difference in buoyancy due to slab age. $F{SP}$ and $F{BD}$ are the slab pull and basal drag forces, calculated using Eq.
-(1) and (2). - 410 We re-examine the observations of velocity and plate size throughout the Cenozoic Era, using GPlates (Müller et al., 2018) and the new-reconstruction of Müller et al. (2016).
+Table 1: Slab pull and basal drag force calculations, with associated parameters, for the Pacific and Cocos plates.
+U is subduction velocity, S{plate} is subducting plate surface area, V{slab} is the slab volume, L{slab} is the length of the slab in the upper mantle, W{slab} is the thickness of the slab, contributing to the difference in buoyancy due to slab age, L{trench} is the length of subduction trench, η{Ast} is the viscosity of the asthenosphere, $\Delta \rho$ is the density difference between the slab and surrounding mantle and h{Lit} and h{Ast} are the thickness of the lithosphere and asthenosphere.
+F{SP} and F{BD} are the slab pull and basal drag forces, calculated using Eq.
+(1) and (2).

+We re-examine the observations of velocity and plate size throughout the Cenozoic Era, using GPlates (Müller et al., 2018) and the reconstruction of Müller et al. (2016).
 We include only plates mainly driven by their attached subducting slabs, consistent with Conrad and Hager (1999).
-The trenches considered are those where subduction occurs below North, Central and South America, Alaska-Aleutians, Kuriles-Japan, Izu-Bonin-Marianas, Ryukyu-Philipinnes, Tonga-Kermadec and Sumatra-Java, with the Pacific, Philippine, Cocos, Nazca, Juan de Fuca, Farallon, Indo-Australia, Izanagi, and Kula plates as - 415 subducting plates.
+The trenches considered are those where subduction occurs below North, Central and South America, Alaska-Aleutians, Kuriles-Japan, Izu-Bonin-Marianas, Ryukyu-Philipinnes, Tonga-Kermadec and Sumatra-Java, with the Pacific, Philippine, Cocos, Nazca, Juan de Fuca, Farallon, Indo-Australia, Izanagi, and Kula plates as subducting plates.
 At 10 Myr intervals between 0 and 60 Myr ago, we evaluate which of these subduction systems are active.
-Maps of the trenches considered at each time are included in Fig. B1S3-1.
-In our velocity and age estimates, we remove points at the trench ends to avoid biases by edge effects (e.g. highly oblique motions - see details in Appendix C).Supplementary Section S3.
+Maps of the trenches considered at each time are included in Fig. S3-1.
+In our velocity and age estimates, we remove points at the trench ends to avoid biases by edge effects (e.g. highly oblique motions - see details in Supplementary Section S3).
 We average age and velocity of the active subduction systems along each trench at each time step and calculate plate area for the plate polygons that make up the subducting plate at the corresponding time.
 Resulting trends are similar for the full velocity of the subducting plate and the trench-normal component of it.

-The resulting size-velocity trend is shown in Figure 8A8a.
-The newerrecent reconstruction shows a similar present-day trend (bold symbols) as the older reconstructions (Fig. 1 and Fig. C2S3-2), with a possiblehint of a trend of increasing subduction velocity with increasing plate size for small plates, but a flat trend for plates with a larger than 3000 km.
-When all subducting plates through the Cenozoic are considered, no significant trend of velocity with age remainsis present.
-However,
+The resulting size-velocity trend is shown in Figure 8a.
+The recent reconstruction shows a similar present-day trend (bold symbols) as the older reconstructions (Fig. 1 and Fig. S3-2), with a hint of a trend of increasing subduction velocity with increasing plate size for small plates, but a flat trend for plates with a larger than 3000^2 km2.
+When all subducting plates through the Cenozoic are considered, no significant trend of velocity with age is present.
+However, it is also observed (Fig. 8b) that, on average, subduction zones with older plates at the trench tend to be bigger, like the present-day Pacific and Indo-

-425 whatit is seenalso observed (Fig. 8b)-is that, on average, subduction zones with older plateplates at the trench tend to be bigger, like the present-day Pacific and Indo/Australian\Australia plate, than those subducting younger material at the trench, such as the present-day Cocos, Nazca and Juan de Fuca.
+Australia plate, than those subducting younger material at the trench, such as the present-day Cocos, Nazca and Juan de Fuca.